 A Victorian Christmas, Alexander Ramsey House

 Another holiday event that’s unique to Saint Paul is the Alexander Ramsey House’s Victorian Christmas experience.
-The Minnesota Historical Society designs this tour to mimic how the Ramsey servants would prepare decorations, food and entertainment for guests in the same way in the 1860s.
-November 24-January 4.
+This guided tour by the Minnesota Historical Society showcases the sights, sounds and tastes of a Victorian Christmas in 1875.
+Weekends, Nov.
+23-Dec.
+30.

 Hmong New Year, Saint Paul RiverCentre

 Traditionally, a Hmong New Year is celebrated in November or December as a holiday of thanks at the end of a harvest season.
-Take part in the celebration at the Saint Paul RiverCentre and prepare for the coming year’s accomplishments through song, dance, food, beauty competition and more.
-November 24-26.
+Take part in the celebration at the Saint Paul RiverCentre and prepare for the coming year through song, dance, food, beauty competition and more.
+Nov.
+23-25.

 Brews 'N Bulbs Holiday Craft Brewery Tour, Experience TC

 Cheers to the holiday season on a Brews 'N Bulbs Holiday Craft Brewery Tour.
 In between brewery stops, you'll take in multiple festive light displays in the Capital City.
-Saturdays, Nov.
-25-Dec.
-30.
+Saturdays, Dec.
+1-29.

 Grand Meander, Grand Avenue

 See the classic Christmas movie brought to life through a live radio performance at The Saint Paul Hotel.
 The ticket price includes a three-course luncheon or dinner, the performance, coat check and a social hour.
-Select days in December, matinees and evenings.
+Dec.
+6-24 (select days), matinees and evenings.

 Night Trains, Twin City Model Railroad Museum

 For more than 80 years, the Twin City Model Railroad Museum has created to-scale displays of trains and depots.
 The annual Night Trains events illuminate these tracks at this great family outing.
-Saturdays, November 4-February 24.
+Saturdays, Nov.
+3-Feb.
+23.